Sebastes elongatus

-Sebastes elongatus, the greenstriped rockfish, striped rockfish, strawberry rockfish, poinsettas, reina or serena, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
+Sebastes elongatus, the greenstriped rockfish, striped rockfish, strawberry rockfish, poinsettias, reina or serena, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
 It is found in the northeastern Pacific Ocean.

 Taxonomy

 Sebastes elongatus was first formally described in 1859 by the American physician and ichthyologist William Orville Ayres with the type locality given as San Francisco, California.
 Some authorities classify this species in the subgenus Hispaniscus.
 The specific name elongatus means "elongate", a reference to the slenderer form of this species in comparison to the other Sebastes rockfishes then known from off San Francisco.

 Description

 Sebastes elongatus has a comparatively slender, elongated, scaly, body which has a depth of around one-third of its standard length with a moderately sized head and eyes.
 There are venom glands in the spines of the dorsal, anal and pelvic fins.
 The caudal fin is truncate to weakly crescent shaped.
 On the head the nasal, preocular, postocular, tympanic and parietal spines are robust and present while the supraocular, coronal and nuchal spines are absent.
 The dorsal fin has 13 spines and 12-14 soft rays while the anal fin has 3 spines and 6 soft rays.
 This species attains a maximum total length of 39 cm and a maximum published weight of 630 g.
 The color of the body is white to reddish marked with four very clear longitudinal green stripes, two either side of the lateral line.
 There is green streaking on the membranes of the caudal fin membranes with a red streak on the maxilla.